icgc-dcc/dcc-portal/dcc-portal-pql/PQL.md

 Also, very importantly, the readability of PQL is much greater than that of Elasticsearch.

-There was the intention to one day allow the UI to utilize PQL for its quries in a sort of 'advanced' mode.
+There was the intention to one day allow the UI to utilize PQL for its queries in a sort of 'advanced' mode.
 Similar to how JIRA allows a user to type in a manual query rather then relying on the UI controls, it may be possible one day for advanced users of the portal to enter direct PQL queries.